 | Super Priority (optional) | Next working day | +£1,000 |

-The standard UK medical visa processing time is approximately 3 weeks (15 working days) after your biometric appointment.
-For urgent medical cases, priority processing (5 working days) or super priority (next working day) may be available for additional fees.
+The standard UK Medical Visa processing time is approximately 3 weeks (15 working days) after your biometric appointment.
+For urgent medical cases, priority processing is available for £500 (5 working days) or super priority for £1,000 (next working day), subject to availability at your visa application centre.

 Processing times can vary depending on your location and individual circumstances.
-Applying at least 3 months before your planned travel date is recommended to accommodate any potential delays.
+Applying at least 3 months before your planned travel date is recommended to accommodate any delays.
+Medical visa applications can be flagged as Non-Straightforward visa cases if treatment details are complex or hospital letters lack specificity — this can add weeks to processing, so apply well ahead of scheduled treatment dates.
 Priority and super priority services are subject to availability and may not be offered at all Visa Application Centres.

-- Apply for 11-month visa initially: If you know treatment will exceed 6 months, apply for the extended 11-month medical visitor visa (£220) from the outset
+- Apply for 11-month visa initially: If you know treatment will exceed 6 months, apply for the extended 11-month medical visitor visa (£234) from the outset — more economical than starting with 6 months and extending

-- Extend from within the UK: Apply for a 6-month extension while in the UK using Form FLR(IR).
-Each extension costs £1,100
+- Extend from within the UK: Apply for a 6-month extension using Form FLR(IR).
+Each extension costs £1,066 and requires fresh evidence

-There is no limit on the number of extensions you can apply for, but each extension requires fresh evidence of ongoing medical need and updated financial documentation.
-You must apply before your current visa expires.
+There is no fixed limit on the number of extensions you can apply for, but each requires fresh evidence of ongoing medical need and updated financial documentation.
+You must apply before your current visa expires to maintain lawful status.

 While on a UK Medical Visa, you must comply with specific conditions: